Agent15/Gambit_PWR_PACK/README.md

 **- Schrodinger's Gambit**: If any of your phantom pieces is threatened, it becomes default.

 **- Matryoshka's Gambit**: If any of your pieces is captured, earn a piece of the next highest value.

+**- En Passant's Gambit**: You can capture the last enemy piece to move by moving a piece over its original tile.